vc-01/metadata-osd/README.md

 ## Chapter number and track number

-Current chapter number (disabled by default) can be enabled in OSD via config option:
+Current chapter number (disabled by default) can be enabled by config option:

 `show_chapternumber=yes`

-See example screenshot below:
+See example below:

 ![Chapter Number](sshots/sshot_chapternumber.png)

-Current album track number (disabled by default) can be enabled in OSD via config option:
+Same goes for album track number (disabled by default):

 `show_albumtracknumber=yes`

-See example screenshot below:
+See example below:

 ![Album Track Number](sshots/sshot_albumtracknumber.png)

-_Note_: Track number metadata is not always filled in, this can give mixed results.
+_Note_: Track number metadata is not always present, this can give mixed results.

-The playlist position for this setting is moved one line down and put between square brackets.
+The playlist position if the setting above is active is moved one line below and put in between square brackets.

-For both options, if the chapter / track number is equal to the playlist position, they're conflated.
-If playlist items tally to 1, playlist position is omitted (only for this particular setting).
+For both options, if the chapter / track number is equal to the current playlist position, they're conflated (so they don't show the same information twice).
+Only for this particular setting, if total playlist items tally to 1, playlist position is omitted and substituted by chapter / track number.

 ## Program design

-Below is the program design documentation (not necessary to read for program use).
+Below is the program design documentation (not a necessary read for program use).

 ### Metadata selection